 Software Engineer I-III (4407)

-The National Radio Astronomy Observatory (NRAO) is seeking to recruit two, full-time software engineers to join their CASA team to design, develop and maintain the code base for radio interferometer data reduction and analysis.
+The National Radio Astronomy Observatory (NRAO) is seeking to recruit a full-time software engineer to join their CASA team to design, develop and maintain the code base for radio interferometer data reduction and analysis.
 They are responsible for all aspects of the software engineering lifecycle from requirements derivation through design, development, and integration in to telescope operations.
 CASA Software Engineers must be capable of formulating complex technical solutions suitable for operational deployment from broad scientific objectives in a research environment.
 They must possess both software engineering domain knowledge as well as the educational background and ability to understand the basic scientific concepts of radio interferometry.

 In addition to competitive pay, NRAO provides excellent paid time off benefits (vacation and sick leave).
 Medical, dental and vision plans are effective first day of employment.
 NRAO’s retirement benefit contributes an amount equal to 10 percent of a qualified participant’s base pay.
 No contribution is required of the employee; we also offer an optional supplemental, tax-deferred plan for employee retirement contributions.